cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 Because the two views serve different purposes, they can be used together.
 The **PlantUML Svg** view can be repositioned within the workbench by dragging its tab to a different panel, making it possible to display both views simultaneously side by side.
-The screenshot below illustrates this arrangement — and demonstrates the key difference between them: the Profile Real-Time Preview (left) renders definition errors using distinct visual cues, flagging issues within the profile definition.
+The screenshot below illustrates this arrangement, and demonstrates the key difference between them: the Profile Real-Time Preview (left) renders definition errors using distinct visual cues, flagging issues within the profile definition.
 The PlantUML Svg view (right), rendering the same profile as a standard diagram, shows no such indicator even though the